,

 The infected tree was removed and burned at the Wainwright dump on July 28, 1998.
 The tree was treated as having DED although the results were not final at that time.
-For the remainder of the 1998 season, addition pheromone traps were placed throughout the municipality, but no beetles were found.
-It is still unknown which vector was present.
+For the remainder of the 1998 season to 2001, addition pheromone traps were placed throughout the municipality, but no beetles were found.
 All the remaining elm trees in the municipality were surveyed for DED and no other samples tested positive for DED.
-It is believed that firewood brought into the province from a DED infested area was the source of the infection.

 Other Documents in the Series

-Dutch Elm Disease Confirmed in Alberta - Current Document
+First Report of Dutch Elm Disease in Alberta - Current Document

 Dutch Elm Disease Prevention: What You Can Do